 Mayor Brown’s application process tests you in numerous ways as you progress through it.
-This article focusses on the graduate trainee recruitment process as this is the most exhaustive recruitment process.
-Other applicants will find elements of this article useful as they apply to their own recruitment processes.
+This page focuses on the graduate trainee recruitment process as this is the most exhaustive recruitment process.
+Other applicants will find elements of this page useful as they apply to their own recruitment processes.

 The covering letter is the most important part of the application form.
 Mayer Brown do not give any indication on the form itself about what they are looking for, you are simply told to write a covering letter, and pick out what you think is the most relevant to include.
 However it is safe to say that what they want you to provide will include:

 Although they do not specify what they want to see in the covering letter, Mayer Brown do ask that covering letters are kept short and to the point.
 The challenge will be in getting the information you want into the letter without going on for too long.